-This mode gives an opportunity to visualize results of the numerical simulation of dynamics of the block structure (according to 2D or 3D model in programs EARTH and EARTH-3, respectively).
+This mode gives an opportunity to visualize results of the numerical simulation of dynamics of the block structure.
 At every time moment the displacements and rotation angles of the blocks are recalculated, the state of the structure is analyzed, arising failures are processed.
-The programs image on the screen the moments of earthquakes by vertical lines of the lengths proportional to the magnitudes and the information on the current maximum value of κ (8) in percents of level B (maximum stress) for the structure including the fault, segment, row and column of the cell where this value is reached, see Fig. 6.
+The program images on the screen the moments of earthquakes by vertical lines of the lengths proportional to the magnitudes and the information on the current maximum value of κ (5) in percents of level B (maximum stress) for the structure including the fault, segment, row and column of the cell where this value is reached, see Fig. 6.
 So, you can see the distribution of events in time and can compare a model earthquake flow with a real one.
 It should be noted that dimensionless time is used in the model, so it is necessary to set the correspondence between the model and real time units, for example, by using the seismic cycle or recurrence of strong events.

-You may press <ESC> to abort the simulation and to return to the menu of "Dynamics of Block Structure".
+You can press <ESC> to abort the simulation and to return to the menu of "Dynamics of Block Structure".
 In this case all necessary information is saved in a file specified for output data and in a file for text information.